Lord, I Am Not Worthy

-Editor’s Note: This is the sixth in a series of articles on the Roman Missal in anticipation of the new English-language translation, effective in the United States beginning Nov.
+Editor’s Note: This concludes a series of seven articles on the Roman Missal in anticipation of the new English-language translation, which began in the United States Nov.
 27.

-Bishop Arthur J. Serratelli of Paterson, N.J., is a member of Paterson Council 240.
-In February 2011, he became secretary of the Vox Clara Committee, formed to oversee the new English translation of the Roman Missal.
+CARDINAL FRANCIS GEORGE, O.M.I., archbishop of Chicago, is a member of St. Cabrini Council 182.
+He served as a member of the Vox Clara Committee, which was formed to oversee the new English translation of the Roman Missal.